The Difference Between Infatuation and Love

 So, what is this true love?
 Is it a myth?
 When love is supposed to elicit love, why does it not seem to be doing so?
 And when love is not returned, why does the person not just understand and go away?
 All these questions arise like a sandstorm in the heart, breaking it into tiny pieces in the fury of its gusto.
 The greatest adventure and experience in my life has been in experiencing true love and thus understanding some of its facets.
 Before I embark on sharing these insights, I wish to make that task easy by sharing my own little story on unrequited love and a dozen heart-breaks.
 Knowing that will make it easier to understand the difference between infatuation and love.

 The story happened in three different sections, the second of which I have shared in the most unforgettable episode of my life - When God Teaches You to Walk.
 Here I share the first.
 The third is about how I found my best friend.
-That we shall keep for another hub.

 The story of a dozen friendships - and a dozen heartbreaks